Bagimw/DNSC-6301-Group-16/README.md

 #### Iteration Plot for the final model
 ![Iteration plot for the final Model](Final%20Model%20-%20Iteration%20Plot.png)
 * **Interpretation**: The fairness of the model starts off well, however, as we make the tree complicated, the fairness drops below 0.8.
 After 4 depths, the AIR value increases again above 0.8 and it seems that between depth 6 and 7 is a good choice for the final model.

+### Ethical Considerations
+**Potential negative impacts of using the model**
+* **Math or software problems**: If we change the  percentage of training data,  validation data and testing data, we will get different results.
+We can’t get a most accurate model.
+In this model, we use 50% training data, 25% validation data and 25% testing data.

+* **Real-world risks**: One issue with this model/algorithm is that, the target variable Delinq_next, returns a binary result, whether a customer's next payment is delinquent (late), 1 = late; 0 = on-time.
+A binary result is not that useful in determining the credit line increase of a person.

+**potential uncertainties relating to the impacts of using the model**
+* **Math or software problems**:For this model, there is not enough  data for this model which might make this model become more random.
+The importance of Pay_0 is way over than the other variables

+* **Real-world risks**: In the real world,  if this model is majorly focused on the last month payment, it will give negative effective for those people who just had maybe had  bad performance on a temporary short time, but their credit score might will stop increase.

+**Potential Unexpected results**
+* Data bias: In this model the history payment, previous payment and future payment, they have a lot of weight in this model.
+In this case, they will cause the result to be inaccurate because of the data bias.
+We should consider the bias when we build the model.